Tillerson says U.S. is 'probing' dialogue with North Korea

 “We ask: Would you like to talk?
 We have lines of communications to Pyongyang.
 We’re not in a dark situation,” he added.

+Tillerson was holding a series of high-level talks as the United States looks to tighten an economic squeeze on the rogue nation, hoping to force the regime to retreat from its nuclear arms and missile programs.

-Tillerson was in China to lay the groundwork for President Donald Trump's forthcoming visit to the country which is scheduled for November.
+The Secretary of State was also laying the groundwork for President Donald Trump's forthcoming visit to the country which is scheduled for November.

+The United States sees China as critical to averting a military confrontation with Pyongyang, which is fast advancing toward its goal of developing a nuclear-tipped missile capable of reaching the United States.